Spain Work Visa: Application Process and Requirements (2022)

 5. Au Pair Visa

-As the name suggests, the Au Pair visa is for individuals who are set to provide au pair services to a family in Spain.
+As the name suggests, the Au Pair visa is for individuals who are set to provide au pair services (help with housework and childcare) to a family in Spain.
 This visa is valid for one year and can be extended to up to two years.

 Requirements for an Au Pair Visa

-• You must be between the ages of 17 and 30
+• You've to be between the ages of 17 and 30

-• You must have a formally notarized Au Pair agreement between the host family and yourself.
+• You've a formally notarised Au Pair agreement between the host family and yourself.
 The agreement must state the details of the work and the salary

-• You must have proof that you can support yourself self-sufficiently
+• You've proof that you can support yourself self-sufficiently

-• You must provide proof of clean criminal records
+• You provide proof of clean criminal records

 Application Process